Skip to main content

 • Ingredient substitution - Substitute an ingredient with high deforestation risk with an ingredient that has lower deforestation risk.

-The Deforestation metric is available to Latis customers by contract - contact your Customer Success Manager to find out more.
+The Deforestation metric is available to Latis customers by contract - contact your Customer Success Manager or [email protected] to find out more or request this metric be turned on for your Latis environment.

 Further Resources